Overview of ACME

 Measure

 tab, as the place where measurement files are stored.
-Each measurement file in ACME is self-contained. - The compute box shows settings for performing post-processing computations.
-Post-processing is any tasks that extracts valuable information from the raw data stored in a measurement.
+Each measurement file in ACME is self-contained and stores the raw acquired signals. - The compute box shows settings for performing post-processing computations.
+Post-processing is any task that extracts valuable information from the raw data stored in a measurement.
 For example, this can be the computation of sound levels, power spectra and insertion loss.

 - The figure shows computed results in a plot.
 Multiple results can be added in the same plot if they are compatible.